 Information for new food establishments and temporary food vendors

 There are many requirements to opening a new restaurant.
-If you are considering opening a food establishment, the best approach is to come by the Sweetwater-Nolan County Health Department (SNCHD) and ask for a copy of “Texas Food Establishment Rules”.
+If you are considering opening a food establishment, the best approach is to review the “Texas Food Establishment Rules”.
 This book contains the guidelines, policy, standards and quality assurance for food establishments.
-The cost is $10.00.
 It can be downloaded from the Texas Department of State Health Services at https://www.dshs.texas.gov/foodestablishments/.

 There are certain criteria that must be met in order to open for business, you must first contact SNCHD and request an application, pay fee, and show proof of a Certifiied Food Manager Certificate.
 Following the application process and inspection, you will require paying a yearly fee of $50.00.
 You cannot open a food establishment without a county health permit.